micropython/micropython/docs/library/machine.Pin.rst

 class Pin -- control I/O pins
 =============================

-A pin is the basic object to control I/O pins.
+A pin is the basic object to control I/O pins (also known as GPIO - general-purpose input/output).
 It has methods to set the mode of the pin (input, output, etc) and methods to get and set the digital logic level.
 For analog control of a pin, see the ADC class.